GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     Determine the intersection locations between all pairs of polygons.
-    Append **i** to only compute internal (i.e., self-intersecting polygons) crossovers or **e** to only compute external (i.e., between paris of polygons) crossovers [Default is both].
+    Append **i** to only compute internal (i.e., self-intersecting polygons) crossovers or **e** to only compute external (i.e., between pairs of polygons) crossovers [Default is both].

 .. _-N: